-3.2.12.3 Figure 3-4 illustrates an example of interworking between two networks by means of IWFs.
+3.2.12.3 Figure 3-4/X.300 illustrates an example of interworking between two networks by means of IWFs.
 There may be other cases, where more than two networks would be involved, possibly with more IWFs.

-Example of interworking between two networks by means of interworking functions
+Example of interworking between two networks by means of Interworking Functions

-3.2.13 network (Expansion of definition in Recommendation I.112): A set of nodes and links that provide connections between two or more defined ports to facilitate telecommunication between them.
+3.2.13 network (Expansion of definition in Recommendation I.112)

+A set of nodes and links that provide connections between two or more defined port to facilitate telecommunication between them.
 In particular, a network can for one particular instance of communication:

-- a) act for transparent transfer of information only (independent of any application); or - b) also act upon the information related to the application itself.
+- a) act for transparent transfer of information only (independent of any application), or - b) also act upon the information related to the application itself.

+3.2.14 network

-3.2.14 network^{}: Any combination of switch(es) or exchange(s), and/or networks, and/or IWFs.
+Any combination of switch(es) or exchange(s), and/or networks, and/or IWFs.

-3.2.15 real application relay system: Any combination of networks^{}, networks, and application IWFs where at least one network and/or application IWF also acts upon the information related to that application.
+3.2.15 real application relay system

+Any combination of networks, networks, and application IWFs where at least one network and/or application IWF also acts upon the information related to that application.

-3.2.16 real end system: A DTE or TE having the capability to communicate, and serving as origination or destination of an instance of communication related to its application(s), and which is not an intermediate system or subnetwork.
+3.2.16 real end system

+A DTE or TE having the capability to communicate, and serving as origination or destination of an instance of communication related to its application(s), and which is not an intermediate system or subnetwork.

+3.2.17 subnetwork

-3.2.17 subnetwork: A functional abstraction of a set of one or more intermediate systems which provide relaying and through which end systems may establish network connection, only related to the lower three layers of the OSI model (see Recommendation X.200).
+A functional abstraction of a set of one or more intermediate systems which provide relaying and through which end systems may establish network connection, only related to the lower three layers of the OSI model (see Recommendation X.200).

+3.2.18 subnetwork functionality

-3.2.18 subnetwork functionality: Functionalities residing within a subnetwork are related to the ways the subnetwork supports connections through it.
+Functionalities residing within a subnetwork are related to the ways the subnetwork supports connections through it.
 These functionalities may differ in each type of subnetwork depending on the call control and data transfer phases.

+3.2.19 subnetwork service

-3.2.19 subnetwork service: A service supported by the protocols used in a subnetwork for an instance of communication.
+A service supported by the protocols used in a subnetwork for an instance of communication.
 This service is the same at the service access points.

+3.2.20 subnetwork type

-3.2.20 subnetwork type: A subnetwork with a functionality defined on the capability to support the OSI connectionmode network service.
+A subnetwork with a functionality defined on the capability to support the OSI connection-mode network service.
 The term is only valid in this specific context.

+3.2.21 transmission capability

-3.2.21 transmission capability: Transmission capability consists of all the necessary mechanisms required through a subnetwork (or subnetworks interworking) for the transparent transfer of data between users' equipment or application intermediate system, including the related mechanism within the end systems.
-This includes all mechanism required to access subnetworks, as defined in the I.230-Series Recommendations and Recommendation X.10, as far as the purpose of transparent transmission of information is concerned.
+Transmission capability consists of all the necessary mechanisms required through a subnetwork (or subnetworks interworking) for the transparent transfer of data between users' equipment or application intermediate system, including the related mechanism within the end systems.
+This includes all mechanism required to access subnetworks, as defined in the I.230-Series Recommendations and Recommendation X.10 as far as the purpose of transparent transmission of information is concerned.
 It may also include special management functions; such functions are for further study.

-NOTE - It is understood that some optional user facilities/supplementary services as defined in Recommendation X.2 and I.230-Series Recommedations relate to transmission capability only, while others also relate to communication capability.
-The exact lists in each category are not subject to this Recommendation.
+Note - It is understood that some optional user facilities/supplementary services as defined in Recommendation X.2 and the I.230-Series related to transmission capability only, while others also relate to communication capability.
+The exact lists in each category is not subject of this Recommendation.

+3.2.22 telecommunication capability

-3.2.22 telecommunication capability: The combined functionality of the communication capability and the transmission capability.
+The combined functionality of the communication capability and the transmission capability.

-3.2.23 Table 3-1 provides a relationship to some of the terms defined above.
+3.2.23 Table 3-1/X.300 provides a relationship to some of the terms defined above.

-Relative relationship of real and abstract objects used in this Recommendation only for one instance of communication only for one instance of comm unio cation Real world objects • Network • Network • Interwo • Interworking Function (IWF) Application IWF Real application relay system Abstract elements • Subnety vork • Application relay system
+Relative relationship of real and abstract objects used in this Recommendation

+Objects related to transmission Capability only for one instance of communication Objects related to communication Capability only for one instance of communication Real world objects Network Interworking Function (IWF) Network Application IWF Real application relay system Abstract elements • Subnetwork Application relay system